Illegal immigration: Illegal employment

-Illegal employment of aliens has been found to be enabled by low employer sanctions and rare law enforcement in particular for subcontractors and gig economy.
+The employment of aliens, which is illegal under US law, has been found to be enabled by low employer sanctions and rare law enforcement in particular for subcontractors and gig economy.
 The search for employment is central to illegal international migration.

 Exploitation of labour

 Illegal employment makes it easier for corporations to take advantage of wage labour.
 If an employer does not maintain proper safety standards, refuses to pay, or creates overall precarious working conditions, looking for remedies or redress would also mean the risk of having to disclose illegal immigration status.
 Employers sometimes pay less than the legal minimum wage or have unsafe working conditions, relying on the reluctance of illegal workers to report the violations to the authorities.
 Another consequence on labor is the lack of regulations and fairness programs leading to an increased barrier to employment for women or handicapped persons.
-Unfair and unjust, the exploitation of undocumented immigrants' labor can go unpunished.
+Unfair and unjust, the exploitation of illegal immigrants' labor can go unpunished.

-According to data from the U.S. Census Bureau, undocumented immigrants in the United States often work in dangerous industries such as agriculture and construction.
+According to data from the US Census Bureau, illegal immigrants in the United States often work in dangerous industries such as agriculture and construction.
 A recent study suggests that the complex web of consequences resulting from illegal immigrant status limits illegal workers' ability to stay safe at work.
 In addition to physical danger at work, the choice to immigrate for work often entails work-induced lifestyle factors which impact the physical, mental and social health of immigrants and their families.

 Slavery

 Research at San Diego State University estimates that there are 2.4 million victims of human trafficking among illegal Mexican immigrants in the United States.
 Some workers are smuggled into the United States and Canada by human traffickers.
 People have been kidnapped or tricked into slavery to work as laborers, after entering the country, for example in factories.
-Those trafficked in this manner often face additional barriers to escaping slavery, since their status as undocumented immigrants makes it difficult for them to gain access to help or services.
-For example, Burmese women trafficked into Thailand and forced to work in factories or as prostitutes may not speak the language and may be vulnerable to abuse by police due to their undocumented immigrant status.
+Those trafficked in this manner often face additional barriers to escaping slavery, since their status as illegal immigrants makes it difficult for them to gain access to help or services.
+For example, Burmese women trafficked into Thailand and forced to work in factories or as prostitutes may not speak the language and may be vulnerable to abuse by police due to their illegal immigrant status.

 Sexual exploitation

-Since the fall of the Iron Curtain, Western Europe is being confronted with a serious problem related to the sexual exploitation of undocumented immigrants (especially from Eastern Europe), for prostitution.
+Since the fall of the Iron Curtain, Western Europe is being confronted with a serious problem related to the sexual exploitation of illegal immigrants (especially from Eastern Europe), for prostitution.
 In the United States, human trafficking victims often pass through the porous border with Mexico.
 To curb the spread of sex slavery and other predation on unauthorized immigrants, then California Attorney General Kamala Harris and Mexico Attorney General Marisela Morales Ibáñez signed an accord in 2012 to expand prosecutions of criminals typically members of transnational gangs who engage in the trafficking of human beings between the two countries.